kennethreitz/responder/docs/source/index.rst

         resp.text = f"{greeting}, world!"

     if __name__ == '__main__':
-        api.run()
+        api.run(port=5000)

-This gets you a ASGI app, with a production static file-server pre-installed, jinja2 templating (without additional imports), and a production webserver based on uvloop, serving up requests with gzip compression automatically.
+This gets you a ASGI app, with a production static file-server pre-installed, jinja2 templating (without additional imports), and a production webserver based on uvloop, serving up requests with gzip compression automatically, running on port 5000.
+Omitting the port argument will assign a random port each time the server is restarted unless otherwise set.

 -------------